 Exposing the build cache node outside your cluster

 The sample Kubernetes manifest includes a service for the build cache node named build-cache-node exposing port 5071 for accessing the application.
 This service uses a ClusterIP for communication meaning it is not accessible outside of the Kubernetes cluster by default.
-To access the build cache node outside of your cluster you will need to create some kind of entrypoint to this service into the cluster.
+To access the build cache node outside your cluster you will need to create some kind of entrypoint to this service into the cluster.
 Potential methods for this are via an ingress, explicit node port, external IP service or a load balancer.
 The method you choose depends on your cluster and network configuration.

 Below is a sample Ingress definition: